 Raw scallops have a naturally sweet flavor and tender texture.
-Chefs must expertly clean and prepare scallops for scallop sashimi to avoid a sandy texture in your sashimi.
+Chefs must expertly clean and prepare scallops and abalone for scallop sashimi to avoid a sandy texture in your sashimi.
 Scallops have a round shape and natural white color and are slightly opaque when sliced thin.
 Sashimi artists love showing off their deft knife skills when creating sashimi art using freshly shucked scallops.

 Hokkaido scallops are the most common variety of scallop used for sashimi.
 Hokkaido scallops have a firm texture with a sweet taste.

 Halibut is a trendy white fish for sashimi.
 Halibut sashimi has a smooth, delicate texture and a mild taste.
 The flavor and texture of halibut are complimented by daikon radish, which is one of the most common vegetables served with sashimi.